jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 or XML responses before passing back to the application but given an early disconnection there is no attempt to hand over the partial response.
-To the programmer who knows where to look the partial responses are extractable as raw text but handling them involves writing a special case and is not possible using standard parsers which are not amenable to incomplete markup.
+To the programmer who knows where to look the partial responses can be extracted as raw text but handling them involves writing a special case and is not possible using standard parsers which are not amenable to incomplete markup.
 Because of this difficulty the canonical webapp drops partial messages without inspection.
 For